Alexei Kervezee: Domestic career

 In 2012, Kervezee signed a deal worth $35,000 to play for Dhaka Gladiators in Bangladesh Premier League.
 He missed most of the 2012–13 English County season due to a broken finger.
 The injury occurred during Worcestershire County Cricket Club's match in the Friends Life T20 cup, against Somerset County Cricket Club.

 International career

 Kervezee rose rapidly and smartly through age-group cricket in the Netherlands, and in late July 2005, aged only 15, he made his first-class debut for his national team against Scotland in the Intercontinental Cup.
 This game was badly affected by the weather and Kervezee did not get to bat, but the following month in the same competition he scored 46 not out against Ireland.
 He also played against Kenya in March 2006.

-In April 2006, Kervezee played his first List A matches, for Netherlands A against India A and Pakistan A cricket team at Sheikh Zayed Stadium, Abu Dhabi.
+In April 2006, Kervezee played his first List A matches, for Netherlands A against India A and Pakistan A cricket teams at Sheikh Zayed Stadium, Abu Dhabi.
 The Netherlands A team were badly beaten in both games, but Kervezee's scores of 26 and 25 were among the highest in each Dutch innings.
 His bowling was singularly unsuccessful, however, with his four overs going for 39 runs.